redis-field-engineering/redis-connect-dist/k8s-docs/README.md

 ```
   * log in to the pod and look at log files
   * there is a debug line in redis-connect-start.yaml that keeps the pod running even if there are connection errors-this is great for debug
-  * NOTE: check the swagger UI for API commands that are easier to use than redisconnect.sh
+  * NOTE: check the swagger UI for equivalent API commands as redis-connect-cli
   * Check the file systems mounted correctly
 ```bash
 cd logs